 - reduced biosynthesis

-- insufficient Q10 intake with food
+- insufficient Q10 intake through diet

-- increased consumption of Q10 due to increased oxidative stress
+- Increased consumption of Q10 due to increased oxidative stress

 energy

-In hydroelectric power plants, river energy is converted into electrical energy via a turbine.
-In power plants of human cells, energy from food is converted into the body's own energy (= ATP).The Coenzyme Q10 plays the role of the turbine in this analogy: it helps the cell power plant to convert food components into energy for the cell.
-Coenzyme Q10 does not provide the cell with energy, but rather enables it to activate energy from food.
-95% of the body's energy is activated by Q10.
+In hydroelectric power plants, the energy of the river is converted into electrical energy via a turbine.
+In the power plants of human cells, energy from food is converted into the body's own energy (= ATP).
+In this analogy, coenzyme Q10 plays the role of the turbine.It helps in the cell's power plant to convert food components into energy for the cell.Coenzyme Q10 does not provide energy to the cell, but rather enables it to activate energy from food.
+95% of the body's energy is activated by Q10 in this way.

 If the body does not have enough Q10 available, it cannot produce enough energy in the form of ATP.